US STOCKS-S&P 500, Nasdaq hit record highs on recovery optimism | Business

 - United States

-The S&P 500 and Nasdaq hit record highs on Tuesday, boosted by oil and travel-related stocks, after a full U.S. approval of a COVID-19 vaccine raised hopes of a quicker economic recovery.
+The S&P 500 and Nasdaq hit record highs on Tuesday, with oil and travel-related stocks extending gains after the first full U.S. approval of a COVID-19 vaccine raised hopes of a quicker economic recovery.

-Seven of the 11 major S&P sectors advanced in early trading, with energy, industrial and financial stocks building on Monday's gains after the U.S. FDA fully approved Pfizer's COVID-19 vaccine.
-Cruise operators including Carnival Corp rose more than 3%, while casino companies MGM Resorts and Wynn Resorts added between 2.9% and 4.7% on hopes that the approval would increase U.S. vaccination rates and spark a stronger rebound in travel and leisure.
+Seven of the 11 major S&P sectors advanced.
+Energy, industrial and consumer discretionary stocks were the top gainers, while defensive consumer staples , real estate and utilities declined after rising sharply in the past few sessions.
+Cruise operators including Carnival Corp rose more than 2.5%, while casino companies MGM Resorts and Wynn Resorts added between 2.5% and 6% on hopes that the approval would increase U.S. vaccination rates and spark a stronger rebound in tourism.

+The S&P 1500 airlines index gained 3.2%.
+Mega-cap growth names Facebook Inc, Google-owner Alphabet Inc and Amazon.com, which led Wall Street's rally from the pandemic lows, rose between 0.7% and 1.2%, providing the biggest support to the indexes.

+"Investors continue to favor what they see as a strong earnings and revenue side of technology despite the continuing COVID-19 crisis," said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.
+"In general, investors are more afraid to be out of this market than they are afraid of a market drop."

-Best Buy Co Inc gained 5.5% after it raised its full-year comparable sales forecast, as the electronics retailer expects demand to be resilient.
-Palo Alto Networks Inc jumped 16% as brokerages raised their price targets on the stock after the cybersecurity firm forecast full year 2022 earnings above Wall Street's estimates.
+Best Buy Co Inc gained 8.3% after it raised its full-year comparable sales forecast, as the electronics retailer expects demand to be resilient.
+Palo Alto Networks Inc surged 19.4% as brokerages raised their price targets on the stock after the cybersecurity firm forecast full year 2022 earnings above Wall Street's estimates.

-Advancing issues outnumbered decliners by a 2.4-to-1 ratio on the NYSE and by a 1.7-to-1 ratio on the Nasdaq.
-The S&P 500 posted 23 new 52-week highs and one new low while the Nasdaq recorded 91 new highs and 43 new lows.
+Advancing issues outnumbered decliners by a 2.15-to-1 ratio on the NYSE and by a 1.58-to-1 ratio on the Nasdaq.
+The S&P index recorded 26 new 52-week highs and 1 new low, while the Nasdaq recorded 75 new highs and 22 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)